Why is the stock market reaching ever higher?

 However, it’s not a foregone conclusion that the stock market surge will last.

 A second wave of coronavirus could require countries to implement stricter social distancing measures that would further dampen consumer spending.
 And there’s a chance that global finance ministers will not be able to extend the kind of economic support measures offered during the initial lockdown.

 "Events like these would likely damage investor confidence in the future, causing stock markets to fall once again.
-However, given the fact that many major economies are making a ‘V-shaped’ recovery, we’d say the prospectus for investors is positive," concluded Kimberley.
+However, given the fact that many major economies are making a ‘V-shaped’ recovery, we’d say the prospectus for investors is positive," concluded Kimberly.

 For advice on any investments and all aspects of financial planning contact the Pearson Financial Advisers on 0161 785 3500.Subscribe to our newsletter

 Please note that the information and opinions contained in this article are not intended to be comprehensive, nor to provide legal advice.
 No responsibility for its accuracy or correctness is assumed by Pearson Solicitors and Financial Advisers Ltd or any of its members or employees.
 Professional legal advice should be obtained before taking, or refraining from taking, any action as a result of this article.